How to Approach Any System Design Question in a Tech Interview

 FAQs

-- What are the tradeoffs in system design interview?
+Q3: What do interviewers look for in a system design interview?

 For more tips, revisit What Questions Are Asked in a System Design Interview.